 Students are not entitled to access examination or any assessment results before they are officially published.
-Students can make a written request for examination marks before the results are announced.
-The University must respond within 5 months or 40 days of the date the results are published whichever is earlier.
+Students can make a written request for examination marks before

-d) Students in financial arrears may have access to examination results however the University retains the right to withhold the award or written confirmation of the award until such time as the matter is settled with the Pro-Vice-Chancellor (Finance & Funding).
+- the results are announced.
+The University must respond within 5 months or 40 days of the date the results are published, whichever is earlier. - d) Students in financial arrears may have access to examination results; however, the University retains the right to withhold the award or written confirmation of the award until such time as the matter is settled with the Director of Finance.